alardev/Goblin/README.md

 - presenterm

 ## Credits
-- Mira (twooneis) - forked from his repo
+- Mira (twooneis) - forked from her repo
 - billions of other souls from whom I scavenged bits and bolts